-- □ Fee computed on table below per Exchange Act Rules 14a-6(i)(l) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-□ Fee paid previously with preliminary materials:

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+File d by th e Registrant ⊠ File d by a l Party other than the Registrant \Box Che ck the a appropriate box: Defii Defii minary Proxy Statement nitive Proxy Statement nitive Additional Materials citing Material Under Rule 14a-12 Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ř Harvard Bioscience, Inc. Payr nent of f Filing Fee (Check the appropriate box): \boxtimes No f ee required.
+Fee o computed on table below per Exchange Act Rules 14a-6(i)(l) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee i calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee l paid previously with preliminary materials: ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid (1) iously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount previously paid:

-- (2) Form, Schedule or Registration Statement No.: - (3) Filing Party:

-(4) Date Filed:
+Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: